 – Historical data available within the Service User’s records/databases of current and previous customers

 – Address verification against Royal Mail Postcode Address File (PAF)

 – Gone away suppression files

-Bacs also recommend procedures to ensure the payer and the account details provided are genuine, for example:
+Bacs also recommends procedures to ensure the Payer and the account details provided are genuine, for example:

-- Checking utility bills or driving licenses to confirm address
+– Checking utility bills or driving licence to confirm an address

-A list of measures to assist in verifying the payer’s details is available from Bacs.
-You will need to log into to the resource centre to download these.
+A list of measures to assist in verifying the Payer’s details is available from Bacs.
+You will need to log in to the resource centre to download these.

 Still have questions?

-Clear Direct Debit are a Bacs Accredited Direct Debit training company and a Bacs Approved Bureau.
-If you have questions about any aspects of Direct Debits, including modulus checks and KYC checks, we are happy to help provide answers.
+Clear Direct Debit is a Bacs Accredited Direct Debit Training Company, and a Bacs Approved Bureau.
+We also offer Direct Debit Consultancy Services.
+If you have questions about any aspects of Direct Debits, including KYC checks and modulus checks, we’re happy to help provide answers.
 Contact us today for help.